Virtuant/hadoop-admin-2019/docs/pig-baseball.md

 * Column # 13 (First Name)
 * Column # 14 (Last Name)

+a.
 Start the Pig shell.

+b.
 Load batting data into Pig using the PigStorage() function.

 ![note](https://user-images.githubusercontent.com/558905/40528492-37597500-5fbf-11e8-96a1-f4d206df64ab.png) The default delimiter in Pig is a TAB (\t).
 A CSV file has comma-separated data in each line, so we need to inform Pig explicitly about that field delimiter.
 See [here](http://pig.apache.org/docs/r0.16.0/basic.html#load) for the correct function syntax.

+c.
 Read relevant fields from the loaded data.
 In this case we are interested in 1st , 2nd and 9th fields for each record.
 Use FOREACH-GENERATE statements to accomplish this task.
 Look [here](http://pig.apache.org/docs/r0.16.0/basic.html#foreach) for correct
 FOREACH syntax.

 > ![tip](https://user-images.githubusercontent.com/558905/40528496-37bfadac-5fbf-11e8-8b5a-8bea2634f284.png) In Pig Latin $0 can represent the 1st field, $1 the 2nd field and so on.
-In the GENERATE statement, you can use the “$X AS (alias:type)” syntax to create text aliases for positional fields.
+In the GENERATE statement, you can use the `$X AS (alias:type)` syntax to create text aliases for positional fields.
 More on this [here](http://pig.apache.org/docs/r0.16.0/basic.html#expressions).

+d.
 Now group the runs from by year.
 See the syntax for GROUP [here](http://pig.apache.org/docs/r0.16.0/basic.html#group).

 > ![tip](https://user-images.githubusercontent.com/558905/40528496-37bfadac-5fbf-11e8-8b5a-8bea2634f284.png)  use DUMP and DESCRIBE to validate your assumptions along the way

+e.
 Now use FOREACH-GENERATE, GROUP and MAX functions in to get max runs for each year.

+f.
 Now, join data based on the ‘year’ and ‘runs’ fields.
 Inner and outer joins syntax is shown [here](https://pig.apache.org/docs/r0.16.0/basic.html#join-inner).

+g.
 To identify the `playerID` who scored the highest one for each year, create a new bag with Year, PlayerID and Max Run data using FOREACH, GENERATE on data.

 Check the output of the above exercise using a DUMP command.